john-light/BYOB/chapter_3_crowdfunding_with_bitcoin.md

-# Chapter 3: Crowdfunding With Bitcoin
+# Chapter 3: Financing with Bitcoin